ggrigor89/BikeDynamicsMTS/README.md

 ## Notes
 The code is intentionally kept at Python 2 to preserve compatibility, as this has been a legacy project All machine(local)-specific paths have been removed; configure on your own via environment vars.
-For scientific background and model details, please see the paper above.
+For scientific background and model details and citing the code, please see the paper above.
 Additionally function bikaccdecmod implements the aceleration model from the following paper:
 Twaddle, Heather, and Georgios Grigoropoulos.
 Modeling the Speed, Acceleration, and Deceleration of Bicyclists for Microscopic Traffic Simulation.
 No. 16-0198.
 2016.
 [Modeling the Speed, Acceleration, and Deceleration of Bicyclists for Microscopic Traffic Simulation ](https://doi.org/10.3141/2587-02)

 ## Requirements
 - Python **2.x** Script is from 2017 :-)